We would like to share with you our personal view, beliefs and approach about the research that is presented on these pages.

 We acknowledge the information gained from research, and we endevaour to use it where appropriate when meeting the needs of an individual who is suffering in health.

 We hope later to share more information on the five elements of acupuncture.

 Every effort has been made to ensure that the information provided in this site is accurate.
 It is not the intention to mislead or misinform anyone.

-This is when solid needles are inserted into muscles and surrounding supportive structural tissue, (myofascial tissue) to produce a local effect on the muscle.
+It is when solid needles are inserted into muscles and surrounding supportive structural tissue, (myofascial tissue) to produce a local effect on the muscle.
 The needle activates a stretch receptor in the muscle, producing a reflex relaxation (lengthening).
 This eleviates symptoms locally but often also symptoms which maybe referred to other areas of a person.

-Intramuscular Stimulation was created by Dr. Chan Gunn who was a physician at the Worker's Compensation Board of British Columbia in the 1970's.
+INTRAMUSCULAR STIMULATION was created by Dr. Chan Gunn who was a physician at the Worker's Compensation Board of British Columbia in the 1970's.
 He became frustrated that the modalities he had available to treat (prior to IMS) the large number of mysteriously stubborn cases were ineffective.
 It is a very strong form of needling.

 The modern biomedical actions of either DN or IMS are sometimes otherwise known as Trigger point acupuncture.

 However these approaches are but one aspect of WMA which also include other aspects eg. Electroacupuncture.

 There is some opinion that practitioners who practice dry needling should meet the same standards as licencsed acupuncturists in the USA but in the UK there is no statutory government regulation of acupuncture.
 Arthur Yin Fan, Jun Xu & Yong-